Playing Australia at home with Smith and Warner will be a different ball game, says Rohit Sharma

 “As a team, we are playing best cricket right now, everybody wants to take the game back to the opposition.
 If it happens, it will be a great series to be part of,” he said.

-The tour is planned between October and January but there is speculation on whether it can be conducted smoothly amid the oronavirus pandemic which hasn’t shown any signs of being under control as of now.
+The tour is planned between October and January but there is speculation on whether it can be conducted smoothly amid the coronavirus pandemic which hasn’t shown any signs of being under control as of now.

 Cricket Australia is considering the prospect of turning its four-match Test series against India later this year into a five-game contest as it continues looking for ways to compensate the financial losses caused by the pandemic.
 If the tour goes ahead, the Australian board is considering making Adelaide as the venue for all the five Tests.